How should you actually implement Continuous Delivery?

 Over the next few months, the release planning workload is reduced and the automated tests are stabilised.
 Callout rota emails by the release planner are replaced by a shared rota, co-owned by the delivery teams.
 A release note process overseen by the release planner involving 3 different teams is replaced by a fully automated release note tool.
 Furthermore, end-to-end tests in Integration Test and Release Test are prioritised by their non-determinism, and gradually rewritten as build-time acceptance tests.
 The target lead time of 2 weeks at an interval of 2 weeks is successfully achieved, and after several production deployments the product owner decides the new throughput is sufficient.
 The Continuous Delivery programme is considered a success, and without a fully automated deployment pipeline.

-- Measuring Continuous Delivery – Steve Smith
+- Measuring Continuous Delivery by the author

 Thanks to Thierry de Pauw for his feedback on this article.